appa17/appa17/README.md

 -->
 I sometimes feel like i am being watched but it's alright.

-My motto is "Go in, do the thing."
+My motto is "If in doubt, flat out!"